Tutorial: Azure Active Directory single sign-on (SSO) integration with Freshservice

 In the Security section, perform the following steps:

 c.
-In the SAML Login URL textbox, paste the value of SAML Single Sign-On Service URL, which you have copied from Azure portal.
+In the Entity ID provided by the IdP textbox, paste Entity ID value, which you have copied from the Azure portal.

 d.
-In the Logout URL textbox, paste the value of Sign-Out URL, which you have copied from Azure portal.
+In the SAML SSO URL textbox, paste Login URL value, which you have copied from the Azure portal.

-e.
-In Security Certificate Fingerprint textbox, paste the THUMBPRINT value of certificate, which you have copied from Azure portal.
+f.
+In the Logout URL textbox, paste Logout URL value, which you have copied from the Azure portal.

-To enable Azure AD users to log in to FreshService, they must be provisioned into FreshService.
+To enable Azure AD users to sign in to FreshService, they must be provisioned into FreshService.
 In the case of FreshService, provisioning is a manual task.

 To provision a user account, perform the following steps:

-In the menu on the top, click Admin.
+In the menu on the left, click Admin.